 STATE TAXES

-As an arts and crafts vendor, you aren’t working a typical nine-to-five and selling mass produced goods across a cashier’s desk.
-Unfortunately, this doesn’t absolve you from familiarizing yourself with unique state and federal laws pertaining to both sales and income tax.
+As an arts and crafts vendor, you aren’t working a typical nine-to-five and selling mass-produced goods across a cashier’s desk.
+Unfortunately, this doesn’t absolve you from familiarizing yourself with unique state and federal laws about both sales and income tax.

 Sales tax: